 As the saying goes, what you don’t know can hurt you.
 This is so true in the aftermath of an auto accident.
 Myths and mistakes can hamper your recovery from injuries as well as your recovery of compensation.

-Our experienced attorneys at Ginsberg & O'Connor, P.C., are here to explain and assert your rights if you were seriously injured in a car accident.
+Our experienced attorneys at Ginsberg & O’Connor, P.C., are here to explain and assert your rights if you were seriously injured in a car accident.
 Our Mount Laurel firm serves Burlington County and the surrounding areas in New Jersey.
-Call 856-437-0969 for answers to your personal injury questions.
+Call us at 856-727-1991 for answers to your personal injury questions.

 1. Injuries Are Not Always Apparent

-Some injuries are not immediately obvious at the time of a crash.
-Symptoms of fractures, concussions, whiplash, internal injuries and other injuries common in car accidents may not be noticed or diagnosed until days or weeks later.
+Some injuries are not immediately evident at the time of a crash.
+Symptoms of fractures, concussions, whiplash, internal injuries, and other injuries common in car accidents may not be noticed or diagnosed until days or weeks later.

 - Seek medical attention after an accident, even if there are no visible wounds or the injuries seem minor.
-Timely diagnosis is important if the injuries turn out to be serious.
-A record of treatment and a causal connection are important to your legal recourse, especially if months pass before you bring an insurance claim or lawsuit.
+Timely diagnosis is essential if the injuries turn out to be serious.
+A record of treatment and causal connection is vital to your legal recourse, especially if months pass before you bring an insurance claim or lawsuit.

 2. Liability (Fault) Can Be Disputed

-- Call police and request a copy of the police report.
-You should also document everything about the accident and take pictures of the vehicles, the scene and your injuries.
+- Call the police and request a copy of the police report.
+You should also document everything about the accident and take pictures of the vehicles, the scene, and your injuries.

 - Do not admit fault or discuss fault with the other driver.
 Your words, however well-intentioned, can be used against you.
 Your eventual compensation could be reduced by any percentage of fault that is later assigned to you.